 Messy Church at St Barnabase has had to be suspended during the Covid-19 emergency.
 Please check the Our Churches Today page for further information on how we are continuing to be your church.

 When we return, this is what Messy Church is about

 A typical Messy Church session runs like this:

 3.30pm Welcome Time: Relax, chat and play, with tea, coffee, biscuits and cake available

-4.45pm - 5pm Celebration: Songs, story time and prayer in the church, related to the theme
+4.40pm - 5pm Celebration: Songs, story time and prayer in the church, related to the theme

-5pm Meal: Hot sit down supper
+5pm Meal: Hot sit down supper for the children

 About Messy Church

 Our Messy Church has been running since 13 April 2013 and is held on the third Wednesday of every month, between 3.30pm and 5.30pm in St Barnabas' Church Hall, excluding school holidays.

 Most children who attend are of primary school age, but babies and toddlers are most welcome and we have a play space and toys for them.
 Grown-ups stay with their children and remain responsible for them at all times.
 Suggested donation is £2 per family.
 All are welcome to join in the fun and crafts.
 Just turn up.